loukad/intuno/README.md

 ## Other

-For more information on the how the program works, check out [this notebook](https://github.com/loukad/intuno/docs/tuning.html) in the source repository.
+For more information on the how the program works, check out [this notebook](https://loukad.github.io/tuning.html).